 1. The first method, our preferred method, leverages TidyCal’s Zoom integration.
 We believe this method is the most straightforward, user and admin-friendly approach to Zoom live streams.

 2. The second method explores how to embed your Zoom stream into a WordPress page or post.
-You’ll need to add an additional third-party plugin to your site, and the steps are dramatically more technical.
+To do this, you must add an additional third-party plugin to your site—and the steps are dramatically more technical.

 Regardless of the method you choose, members will always have to open the Zoom application on their computer or mobile device to access the meeting.
 So, this isn’t a 100% closed environment, since a member could share the Zoom meeting link outside your membership site.